Course code Ekon2130

 Notes

-General study course for the Faculty of Food Technology’s second-level professional programme Food Product Technology; a compulsory course for the professional programme Agriculture, full-time and part-time students.
+A general study course for the LPTF professional second-level programme Food Product Technology.
+A compulsory course for the professional programme Agriculture for full- and part-time students.
+An elective course for the academic bachelor's programme Food Quality and Innovations.